-Members of those societies would have embraced several creation accounts current in their day.
-Consequently, Genesis 1 emerges as a very deliberate statement of the Hebrew perspective of creation over rival views.3]
+Members of those societies embraced several creation accounts current in their day.
+Genesis 1 emerges as a very deliberate statement of the Hebrew perspective of creation over rival views.

 Moses appears to have edited preexisting material and his own writing into one coherent document shortly after the exodus.

-For example, Joseph likely received the family records of Abraham, Isaac, and Jacob after Jacob elevated him to the position of firstborn (Gen 49:3–4, 22–26; 1 Chr 5:1–2).
-This also explains the lengthy treatment of Joseph’s life Gen 37; Gen 39–50).
+Joseph likely received the family records of Abraham, Isaac, and Jacob after Jacob elevated him to the position of firstborn (Gen 49:3–4, 22–26; 1 Chr 5:1–2).
+This explains the lengthy treatment of Joseph’s life Gen 37; Gen 39–50).
 Moses apparently utilized these documents when writing Genesis.

-Coming from approximately seventy years of slavery,4] the people of Israel needed a reminder of the history of God’s covenant with them and their ancestors.
+Coming from approximately seventy years of slavery, the people of Israel needed a reminder of the history of God’s covenant with them and their ancestors.

 The Bible was written for us who read it today but not to us (1 Cor 10:11).
-Therefore, we can gain new insights by reading the Old and New Testaments through the lenses of ANE and Greco-Roman culture.
+Therefore, we can gain new insights by reading the Old and New Testaments through the lenses of ANE, first century Jewish, and Greco-Roman culture.
 When we read the Bible, we are looking over the shoulders of people living in very different cultural contexts.

-As we seek to comprehend their circumstances and viewpoints, we gain a greater depth of understanding.5
+As comprehend their circumstances and viewpoints, we gain a richer understanding of Scripture.

 These works exhibit commonalities with Noah’s experiences and some very important differences.
-By understanding this ancient literature, we can better grasp what Moses sought to communicate in the text of Genesis.7]
+By reading this ancient literature, we can better grasp what Moses sought to communicate in the text of Genesis.

 Genesis 1 contains several features of Hebrew poetry, especially rhyme and repetition.
 Note the cadence of tohu wabohu (“formless and empty”) in verse 2.
 Thus, poetic narrative best describes this genre.

-Since poets arrange words to elicit images in our minds which create an emotional response, interpretation of Hebrew poetry should focus upon what the passage as a whole seeks to communicate.8]
+Since poets arrange words to elicit images in our minds which create an emotional response, our interpretation of Hebrew poetry should focus upon what the entire passage seeks to communicate.

 Usually, even a non-Christian knows something about the earth, the heavens, and the other elements of the world, about the motion and orbit of the stars and even their size and relative positions, about the predictable eclipses of the sun and moon, the cycles of the years and the seasons, about the kinds of animals, shrubs, stones, and so forth, and this knowledge he holds to as being certain from reason and experience.